sagemath/trac_to_gh/Issue 5575.md

 # Issue 5575: bug in span

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5575

 Original creator: was